rbenzazon/image_slider/README.md

 displays a bunch of images, let the user slide them with touch interaction
 preloads images
 allows for an interactive overlay on each page
+to test, simply follow the install then start dev mode instructions, it comes with test content

 ## install :
 ```